The Division of Plastic, Reconstructive & Aesthetic Surgery offers a 12 month Fellowship in Aesthetic Surgery commencing July of each year.

 |Site||The Plastic Surgery Clinic and other practices in the Greater Toronto Area|

-The Fellowship is designed to encompass the full depth and breadth of Aesthetic Surgery including facial rejuvenation surgery, rhinoplasty, breast and body contouring surgery, and female cosmetic genital surgery.
-Additionally, the fellow will gain experience with minimally invasive and nonsurgical treatments including energy based therapies, injectables, and skin care.
+The Fellowship is designed to encompass the full depth and breadth of Aesthetic Surgery including facial cosmetic surgery, breast and body contouring surgery, and female cosmetic genital surgery.
 Fellows will gain experience in practice management and the business of aesthetic surgery.
-Fellows work on a daily basis with Dr. Jamil Ahmad, Dr. Frank Lista, and Dr. Ryan Austin at the Plastic Surgery Clinic.
-Fellows will also rotate regularly at ICLS Dermatology & Plastic Surgery with Dr. Julie Khanna, Dr. Sheetal Sapra, and Dr. Maryam Saheb-Al-Zamani, as well as with Dr. Derek Ford and Dr. Lawrence Tong.
-There will be opportunity to spend time in other practices in the Greater Toronto Area.
+Fellows work on a daily basis with a number of experienced cosmetic surgeons in the GTA who are affiliated with the University of Toronto.
 It is expected that the fellow participates in all aspects of Divisional activity including call, seminars and rounds, and teaching.
 Fellows must complete a research project during their fellowship.
 There will be opportunity for the fellow to attend aesthetic surgery educational meetings.
+We will provide more details on the structure of the fellowship, the aesthetic surgeons involved, and the fellowship director by the end of 2022.

 At the end of this fellowship, the Fellow will acquire the following skills: